linuxwolf/ietf-saa/unprofessional-commentary.md

 **Threats of violence**

 This includes incitement of violence toward any individual, including encouraging a person to commit self-harm.
-This also includes posting or threatening to post other people’s personally identifying information (“doxxing”) online.
+This also includes posting or threatening to post other people’s personally identifying information (“doxxing”) online for the purposes of intimidation.

 **Attacks**

 Attacks can come in several forms.
 They include personally attacking people for their opinions, beliefs, or ideas rather than criticizing the opinions, beliefs, and ideas themselves.
 They include name-calling, insulting, demeaning, and belittling people.
-They also include criticizing an idea in an insulting or excessively hostile manner.
+They include criticizing an idea in an insulting or excessively hostile manner.
+They include otherwise criticizing a person for the purpose of discrediting the idea.

 **Derogatory language**